 In 1913, the United Mine Workers of America organized a strike against the Rockefeller-owned companies.
 The 1200 miners and their families were immediately evicted from the company-owned mining towns.
 They relocated to a tent city erected by the UMWA on leased property near Ludlow and the arroyo.
 The company further responded to the strike by using its influence with the governor of Colorado to obtain state militia to protect its interests and retain order.
 But by April of 1914, Colorado recalled most of its militia due to financial restraints.
 The company arranged to pay for a portion of the militia, and with its own hired men, decided to take action against the strikers.
 On the morning of April 20, the company-financed militia opened fire on the UMWA tent city.
 Throughout the day the firefight between the miners and the militia continued.
 Families fled a few hundred yards to the north to take cover in the arroyo.
 Machine guns placed on a ridge to the north across the rail tracks cut down the canvas tents.
 A fire started from the overturned camp stoves and quickly spread to adjacent tents.
 Previously, the miners had dug pits under their tent floors to hide their families from the random gunfire of the previous months.
 Now those cellars became a refuge from the carnage.
 By the end of the day, the militia moved into the camp, looting and destroying anything left standing.
 Sadly, among the 20 dead were 11 children and 4 women who had suffocated in one of the pits as the tent above them burned to the ground.

-I could feel the current that changed history while I stood in that empty arroyo near Ludow.
+I could feel the current that changed history when I stood in that now empty arroyo near Ludlow.

-Arroyos not only can provide a glimpse at historic places and events, but at prehistoric cultures as well.
+Arroyos not only provide a glimpse of historic places and events, but of prehistoric cultures as well.
 Pickwire Canyon, a treeless expanse in the Comanche National Grasslands in southeastern Colorado, is a large, shallow chasm that began as a small arroyo carved by a permanent stream and runoff.
 Over thousands of years, flowing water dug the arroyo into a wide canyon, creating a beautiful setting for prehistoric hunters who tracked game to the stream bottom.
-Lush grass grew in the wet season, food was plentiful, and scenery was extraordinary.
+Lush grass grew in the wet season, food was plentiful, and the scenery was extraordinary.
 Evidence of prehistoric human presence is found in the artifacts and especially in the rock art, which bands scratched, pecked and painted onto the tops, sides and bottoms of canyon walls and large boulders scattered along the valley floor.
-Experiencing, seeing and knowing that someone made these pictorial expressions thousands of years ago can be exhilarating.
+Experiencing, seeing and knowing that someone made these pictorial expressions thousands of years ago is exhilarating.